1-877-929-7245

 Day 6 - Continuing our voyage north to Trondheim

-This morning, we dock in the historic city of Trondheim, founded more than 1,000 years ago and known as the 'Viking City'.
-There's time to look around and discover more of the city's fascinating history before lunch, maybe visiting the Nidaros Cathedral, Norway's national shrine and one of the largest cathedrals in northern Europe.
-It is also possible to book a guided tour of Trondheim as an optional excursion.
+Docking in the historic city of Trondheim this morning, we get to know this ancient 'Viking City', founded over a thousand years ago.
+There's time to look around and explore the city's fascinating history before lunch, maybe visiting the Nidaros Cathedral, Norway's national shrine and one of the largest cathedrals in northern Europe.
+It is also possible to book a guided tour of Trondheim as an optional excursion onboard.

-After dinner onboard, as we sail towards Bodø we can start to look out for that most magical of natural phenomena - the Northern Lights.
+After dinner onboard, as we sail towards Bodø find a comfortable place on deck to look out for that most magical of natural phenomena - the Northern Lights.
+Overnight ship.

 Includes